EST. MMXXVI · A PUBLIC RECORD

 Moderation

-If we decline, your reparation still funds the scholarship — the funding work is the priority.
+If after that we still need to decline, any contribution you gave funds the scholarships anyway — the funding work is the priority.
 We’ll email you the reason and you’re welcome to revise and resubmit.

 Anonymity